timhowgego/Aquius/README.md

 Tooltips may display in haphazard positions: Tooltips display in the middle of the visual element plotted, however multiple links are often draw as multiple elements (with the same service value) connected together, so _the middle_ ceases to be visually apparent.

-GeoJSON Export polylines are disjointed: As is, the export simply mirrors the internal construction of the map, which tries to find adjoining links with the same service frequency and attach them to one continuous polyline.
-The logic reduces the number of objects, but does not find all logical links, nor does it necessarily links the paths taken by individual services.

 Multiple base maps can be added but only one may be displayed: A user selection and associated customisation was envisaged for the future.

 Circular services that constitute two routes in different directions, that share some stops but not all, display with the service in both directions serving the entire shared part of the loop: Circular services normally halve the total service to represent the journey possibilities either clockwise or counter-clockwise, without needing to decide which direction to travel in to reach any one stop.
 Circular services that take different routes depending on their direction cannot simply be halved in this manner, even over the common section, because the service level in each direction is not necessarily the same.
 Consequently Aquius would have to understand which direction to travel in order to reach each destination the fastest.
 That would be technically possible by calculating distance, but would remain prone to misiinterpretation, because a service with a significantly higher service frequency in one direction might reasonably be used to make journeys round almost the entire loop, regadless of distance.
 The safest assumption is that services can be ridden round the loop in either direction.
 In practice this issue only arises [in Parla](https://timhowgego.github.io/Aquius/live/es-rail-20-jul-2018/#x-3.76265/y40.23928/z14/c-3.7669/k40.2324/m10/s5/vlphn/n2).